ronaldbosma/azure-integration-services-quickstart/README.md

 ERROR: prompting for value: default value of select must be an int or string
 ```

-This template uses optional parameters to include or exclude resources, which doesn't seem to work in the Cloud Shell.
+This template uses optional boolean parameters to include or exclude resources, which doesn't seem to work in the Cloud Shell.

 Workarounds:
 1. Run the command from another environment, like your local machine.